 Photo Credit: Holiday Valley

 Last year, however, my timing was spot on.
-I flew into Buffalo on the Thursday night the storm began and it never stopped once for the four days I was there.
+I flew into Buffalo on the Thursday night the storm began and it never stopped once on my four day trip.
 The end result?
 Deep, fresh pow resulting in tons of fun in the trees, soft bumps off the Eagle lift and a trip down the wall when it's not a sheet of ice.

-It's close proximity to both Holiday Valley and neighboring resort, Holimont, is a major factor in my book.
-Most ski towns here on the ice coast are not nearly as close to their home mountain as Ellicottville is to Holiday Valley.
-You can legitimately be off the mountain and parked in the center of town in minutes, which is highly convenient when it come to après-ski.
-That's where this quaint little village truly excels.
+The town's close proximity to both Holiday Valley and neighboring resort, Holimont, is a major factor in this.
+Most ski towns here on the East coast are not nearly as close to their home mountain as Ellicottville is to Holiday Valley.
+Skiers and snowboarders can legitimately be off the mountain and parked in the center of town in minutes.
+This is highly convenient when it come to après-ski and that where this quaint little village truly excels.

 With 20 shops and 10 bars/restaurants Ellicottville is an après-ski paradise.
 There is something for everyone.
 Want to grab some pizzas for the kiddos and a beer or two while they eat it?
 Monroe St. Brick and Brew is a solid spot.
 Looking to stay a little longer for some shareable bites and beers?
 The choices are abound.
-Finnerty's Tap Room has quite a beer selection and the Reuben Egg Rolls and/or Reuben meatballs are stupid good.
-The Gin Mill also has a killer tap list and some damn good chicken wings too.
+Finnerty's Tap Room has quite a beer selection and the Reuben Egg Rolls and/or Reuben meatballs are next level.
+The Gin Mill also has a killer tap list and some of the best chicken wings outside of nearby Buffalo.